About This Chapter

 Transferring credit to the school of your choice

 Not sure what college you want to attend yet?
 Study.com has thousands of articles about every imaginable degree, area of study and career path that can help you find the school that's right for you.

-Other chapters within the Resources for Teachers course
+Other chapters within the Lesson Planning Ideas for Teachers course

 - Lesson Plan Templates & Examples